gabar92/elte_advanced_deep_learning/2025_spring_semester/README.md

       * Focusing on the background factors that made recent NLP-related AI products such successful and quickly adopted

+### Bird's Eye View

-2. <ins>Bird's Eye View</ins>: this part starts approaching the field through background knowledge in learnt domains (Computer vision) and introduce the general considerations to lay the ground for techniques introduced later.
+This part starts approaching the field through background knowledge in learnt domains (Computer vision) and introduce the general considerations to lay the ground for techniques introduced later.

    1. **NLP-specific challenges**:
       * Introducing the challenges of NLP domain get an understanding of the solutions provided later introduced techniques
         * List of challenges: discrete data; lack of standard representation; lack of inherent structure; sparsity of data;